[?] Subscribe To This Site

 The large arbor allows you to retrieve line efficiently, an important feature when a fish runs and then charges back at you.
 Fly fishing requires constant line pressure, and this means continual control of slack line, the large arbor gives much more stable drag pressure.
 Additional large arbor features includes reduced line tangles caused by less coiling of the line and less corkscrewing.

 The drag system is an essential fly reel feature.
-Drag applies to slowing down by friction of the fishing-reel spool.
+Drag applies to slowing down by friction of the reel spool.
 This drag function assists in casting and in when playing fish.

 The spring-and-pawl system